proteus1991/PSCC-Net/README.md

 ___

 ## Training Dataset Generation
-Since there is no standard IMDL dataset for training, a synthetic dataset is built to train and validate our PSCCNet.
+Since there is no standard IMDL dataset for training, a synthetic dataset is built to train and validate our PSCC-Net.
 This dataset includes four classes.
-More details and download link can be found below.
+More details are shown as follows.
+The codes for dataset generation are provided in ```dataset_generation/```, and the download link can be found below.

 Download: [Baidu Cloud](https://pan.baidu.com/s/1jbpPNp7UtnKo9OnZeEm1Yw), password: js74